The Eglinton East LRT is Scarborough’s transit corridor connecting people and places on Eglinton Ave, Kingston Road and Morningside.

 In 2009, the City of Toronto and Toronto Transit Commission were granted authority to construct the 12 kilometre, 19-stop Scarborough-Malvern LRT.
 However, funding for its detailed design and construction was not secured.

 Since the Scarborough-Malvern LRT EA was approved in 2009, many things have changed:

 - Evolution within the wider transit network, including review of the Scarborough Subway Extension, SmartTrack, Regional Express Rail, construction of the Eglinton Crosstown, cancellation of the Scarborough LRT;

 - Transit priorities for Scarborough were identified in early 2016, and the Scarborough Rapid Transit Network Plan was developed to respond to those priorities.
 This network plan was endorsed by Council, which includes the Scarborough Subway Extension, SmartTrack and the Eglinton East LRT.

-For a copy of the 2009 Scarborough-Malvern LRT Environment Assessment Report please make a request through the contact us form.
+To request a copy of the 2009 Scarborough-Malvern LRT Environment Assessment Report, please email us or call us at 416-338-2848.